Services

 Overview

-AISH provides financial and health benefits to eligible adult Albertans with a permanent disability that limits their ability to earn a living.
-It may include living allowance, modified living allowance, child benefit, personal benefits, and health benefits.
+AISH provides financial and health benefits to eligible adult Albertans with a severe disability that permanently prevents employment.
+It may include living allowance, modified living allowance, child benefit, health benefits, and personal benefits.

 /100